-Trademark has evolved with the main objective of recognising the proprietary right of an owner of the mark to use in his trade.
+Trademark has evolved with the main objective of recognizing the proprietary right of an owner of the mark to use in his trade.

-Trademark could be anything like a device, brand, heading, label, ticket, name, signature, word, letter, numeral, shape of goods, packaging or combination of colours or any combination thereof.
+Trademark could be anything like a device, brand, heading, label, ticket, name, signature, word, letter, numeral, shape of goods, packaging or combination of colors or any combination thereof.

 Different goods and services have been classified by the International (Nice) Classification of Goods and Services into 45 Trademark Classes (1 to 34 cover goods, and 35 to 45 services).
 This classification is used by Indian Trademark Registry to classify the trademarks.

-- Besides logo, image, tagline, you can also register colours, shape, sound, scent etc. as your trademark.
+- Besides the logo, image, tagline, you can also register colors, shape, sound, scent, etc. as your trademark.

 - You can register your trademark not only in India but in other countries as well.
-Trademark registration application in other countries can be filed as a seprate application or under Madrid Protocol.
-If you file trademark application under Madrid system then your trademark can be registered in 91 countries which have membership of Madrid Protocol.
+Trademark registration application in other countries can be filed as a separate application or under Madrid Protocol.
+If you file trademark application under the Madrid system then your trademark can be registered in 91 countries which have a membership of Madrid Protocol.